Fundamentals and model of resonance helicity and energy transfer between two magnetoelectric chiral particles: Free orientation of donor dipoles with incident polarization. Both donor and acceptor being chiral

-Once again, while Eq. (\ref{tohelfret_2}) accounts for a transfer of helicity between D and A, either positive or negative as a consequence of the handedness of A and D, Eq. (\ref{topefret_2}), yields a transferred energy $ {\cal W}^{DA}$ that, in contrast with standard FRET, may be negative when the last term of (\ref {topefret_2}) is larger than the sum of the first two terms.
+Once again, while Eq. (\ref{tohelfret_2}) accounts for a transfer of helicity between D and A, either positive or negative as a consequence of the handedness of A and D, {\it a negative transferred energy $ {\cal W}^{DA}$ may exist}, in contrast with conventional FRET, {\it when the last term of (\ref {topefret_2}) is larger than the sum of the first two terms}.